 Some colleges offer dual enrollment courses.
 These allow for students to take certain college courses while they are still in high school.
 Many institutions offer their courses on the high school campus themselves and some even during the regular high school day.
 These courses will them count both towards their high school diploma and earn them college credits that can either be used towards their college degree at the institution or transferred to another one.

 There are a plethora of credit-awarding courses online.
 Some of these are offered by the college themselves, or in partnership with a college.
-For instance, all of CpaCredits courses are accredited through Monroe College, whose accreditation is in turn recognized by both NASBA and the Middle States Commission on Higher Education.
+For instance, all of CpaCredits courses are all offered through regionally accredited colleges and universities.
 This is an important consideration to look into, as not all online courses are accredited through a college.
 Additionally, you will want to confirm with your state board or college that they accept credits from online institutions.

 Taking Extra Courses in College